 Tish sadly died on March 13th 2013, the day before what would have been her 57th birthday, after suffering a brain aneurysm.
 As an organ donor she went on to save the lives of four women and eyesight of four men.

-Ella has posthumously published 3 books of Tish's work -Youth Unemployment, Elswick Kids and Juvenile Jazz Bands, made the documentary film TISH with director Paul Sng and producer Jen Corcoran and has arranged acquisitions with the National Portrait Gallery, Tate Britain and Museum of London meaning Tish's work is now part of their permanent collections.
+I worked with director Paul Sng and producer Jen Corcoran on the documentary film TISH, and I’ve arranged acquisitions with the National Portrait Gallery, Tate Britain and the Museum of London, meaning my mam’s photographs are now part of their permanent collections.